mahendra2201/Task_Management_system/README.md

 Running the Application

-Run the Flask application using the following command:
+Run the Flask application using the following command: python app.py

-python app.py

-The application will be available at http://127.0.0.1:5001.

 Application Routes